Lists

 Ashley Bowen earned a PhD in American Studies and Public Humanities in December 2016.
 Her research focuses on the history of health, medicine, and social services in the period from the American Civil War to World War I. When she isn't feeling existential angst about finishing her dissertation, she works as a part-time bookseller and plans adventures as a field agent for Atlas Obscura.
 A Texas native now living in Washington, DC, she has been known to travel long distances for a proper breakfast taco and Dr. Pepper.
 Her writing appears on Book Riot, Atlas Obscura, museum blogs, and in various "serious" academic journals.
 Twitter: @aebowenPhD

-A friend of mine, in his third of fourth year of med school at the time, once told me that doctors are just highly paid mechanics.
+A friend of mine, in his third or fourth year of med school at the time, once told me that doctors are just highly paid mechanics.
 I don’t think that’s quite true because our bodies are more than machines, they’re how we experience the world.
 The history of medicine therefore touches on a lot more than the facts of anatomy and physiology.
 Bodies are subject to law, culture, desire, politics, and more.
 The maintenance of bodies always intersects with other, bigger questions.

 I got interested in the history of medicine because I wanted to understand the dynamic, complicated, emotional, and often unspoken relationship between science, culture, and politics.
 The books below all grapple with these issues.
 Plus, there’s more than a little blood and guts (hey, it’s not all big ideas about the nature of existence).

 A few notes about this list.
 Like always, it’s idiosyncratic.
-I’m an historian of American health and medicine, so the list is very focused on the US in the 19th and 20th centuries.
+I’m a historian of American health and medicine, so the list is very focused on the US in the 19th and 20th centuries.
 Even the texts that look outside the US tend to focus on Europe and go back only to Ancient Greece.
 Additionally, I’ve mostly ignored non-western healing traditions.
-There is a ton of great writing on the history of Ayurvedic medicine, traditional Chinese medicine, and other healing practices but that will need to wait for another list.
+There is a ton of great writing on the history of Ayurvedic medicine, traditional Chinese medicine, and other healing practices, but that will need to wait for another list.
 To keep this to 100 books, I pretty narrowly focused on the history of scientific (or allopathic) medicine.
 I love reading historical fiction that features doctors, so I included a handful of my favorites.
 To be clear about which books are fiction, I marked them with an asterisk (*).

 Let’s get to it!

 1. The Alienist cover*The Alienist: A Novel (Dr. Lazlo Kreizler Book 1) by Caleb Carr: “The year is 1896, the place, New York City.
-On a cold March night New York Times reporter John Schuyler Moore is summoned to the East River by his friend and former Harvard classmate Dr. Laszlo Kreizler, a psychologist, or “alienist.”
+On a cold March night, New York Times reporter John Schuyler Moore is summoned to the East River by his friend and former Harvard classmate Dr. Laszlo Kreizler, a psychologist, or “alienist.”
 Fast-paced and gripping, infused with a historian’s exactitude, The Alienist is a novel that conjures up the Gilded Age and its untarnished underside.”

 2. American Pandemic: The Lost Worlds of the 1918 Influenza Epidemic by Nancy K. Bristow: “American Pandemic offers a much-needed corrective to the silence surrounding the 1918 influenza outbreak.
 It sheds light on the social and cultural history of Americans during the pandemic, uncovering both the causes of the nation’s public amnesia and the depth of the quiet remembering that endured.”

 4. Bad Blood: The Tuskegee Syphilis Experiment by James H. Jones: “Bad Blood provides compelling answers to the question of how such a tragedy could have been allowed to occur.
-Tracing the evolution of medical ethics and the nature of decision making in bureaucracies, Jones attempted to show that the Tuskegee Study was not, in fact, an aberration, but a logical outgrowth of race relations and medical practice in the United States.”
+Tracing the evolution of medical ethics and the nature of decision-making in bureaucracies, Jones attempted to show that the Tuskegee Study was not, in fact, an aberration but a logical outgrowth of race relations and medical practice in the United States.”

-5. Bellevue: Three Centuries of Medicine and Mayhem at America’s Most Storied Hospital by David Oshinksy: “Oshinsky chronicles the history of America’s oldest hospital and in so doing also charts the rise of New York to the nation’s preeminent city, the path of American medicine from butchery and quackery to a professional and scientific endeavor, and the growth of a civic institution.”
+5. Bellevue: Three Centuries of Medicine and Mayhem at America’s Most Storied Hospital by David Oshinksy: “Oshinsky chronicles the history of America’s oldest hospital and, in so doing, also charts the rise of New York to the nation’s preeminent city, the path of American medicine from butchery and quackery to a professional and scientific endeavor, and the growth of a civic institution.”

 6. Bioinsecurities: Disease Interventions, Empire, and the Government of Species by Neel Ahuja: “The book explores efforts to control the spread of Hansen’s disease, venereal disease, polio, smallpox, and HIV through interventions linking the continental United States to Hawai’i, Panamá, Puerto Rico, Cuba, Congo, Iraq, and India in the twentieth and twenty-first centuries.”